browserbase/example-web-scraping/README.md

 # Browserbase Web Scraping Example

 This repository contains examples of automating form submissions using Browserbase with different languages and frameworks.
-These examples accompany the [Browserbase documentation on automating form submissions](/automating-form-submissions).
+These examples accompany the [Browserbase documentation on automating web scraping](https://docs.browserbase.com/use-cases/scraping-website).

 ## Getting Started